-14. All parents have a statutory right of appeal against non-admission to those schools listed on their LA Single (or Common) Application Form.
-This right may be exercised only after school places have been offered on National Offer Day on 1 March.
-Appeals must be lodged directly with the School within 20 school days of the date of notification that their application was unsuccessful.
-Panel Hearings take place within 40 school days of the deadline for lodging appeals.
+All parents have a statutory right of appeal against non-admission to this school if an application for a place has been refused.
+This right may only be exercised only after school places have been offered, for example after National Offer Day (normally 1st March) for Year 6 applicants for 7, following confirmation of 'in-year' test results, or after GCSE results day for the Sixth Form.
+Appeals must be lodged directly with the school within 20 school days of the date of notification that their application was unsuccessful.

+Main round: Panel hearings take place within 40 school days of the deadline for lodging appeals.